Eleven (Stranger Things): Season 2

 Eleven then uses her abilities to find out she has a "sister" – another gifted girl taken by Dr. Brenner for experimentation – and sets out to find her.

 Using her abilities once again, Eleven locates her sister and discovers that she is an older girl named Kali Prasad with the ID number 008, who has the ability to cause people to have visual hallucinations.
 Eleven stays with Kali and her friends – runaways who are determined to take revenge on people who have hurt them.
 Kali teaches Eleven to focus on her anger to get the most out of her powers; she successfully uses this tactic to move a rail car, impressing Kali and eliciting cheers from the gang.
 Later, the group tracks down Ray Carroll, a former Hawkins Lab employee.
-When she discovers that he was one of the individuals responsible for Terry’s condition, Eleven begins to choke him to death in a rage.
+When she discovers that he was one of the individuals responsible for Terry's condition, Eleven begins to choke him to death in a rage.
 However, she stops upon realizing that he has two daughters, and ends up preventing Kali from shooting him.
 Back at the hideout, Eleven witnesses Hopper and Mike in danger through the void.
-While the gang are about to flee, Eleven realizes she needs to return to her friends to save them.
+While the gang is about to flee, Eleven realizes she needs to return to her friends to save them.

 Eleven goes back to Hawkins and finally reunites with Mike with a heartfelt embrace and her friends after saving them from a Demodog.
 The group realizes that she needs to close the gate to the Upside Down, and she and Hopper head to Hawkins Laboratory.
-There, Eleven remembers Kali’s lessons and focuses her anger into her powers, closing the gate and draining her energy.
+There, Eleven remembers Kali's lessons and focuses her anger on her powers, closing the gate and draining her energy.
 Afterwards, Dr. Sam Owens (Paul Reiser) meets up with Hopper and hands him a forged birth certificate, which allows Hopper to legally adopt Eleven, and tells him that she must be hidden for at least a year to ensure her safety.
-However, on Owen’s advice, Hopper lets her attend the Snow Ball at Hawkins Middle School.
+However, on Owen's advice, Hopper lets her attend the Snow Ball at Hawkins Middle School.
 She meets up with Mike, dances with him, and they share their first kiss as a couple.

-Back in the Upside Down, the Mind Flayer observes El and her friends at the high school.
+Back in the Upside Down, the Mind Flayer observes Eleven and her friends at the high school.